 And, while employers are legally obliged to give fair and accurate accounts, referencing is far from infallible in uncovering sticking points or misleading information.

-Getting a reference from a current employer can also prove difficult when the candidate needs to be discreet about the fact they’re thinking of leaving.
+Getting a reference from a current employer can also prove difficult when the candidate needs to be discreet about the fact that they’re thinking of leaving.

 A referee provides a professional reference, vouching for a candidate’s credentials and weighing in on their overall suitability for a role.